DavidPageGroup/cdm-data/README_sqlite_dbs.md

 ### naming convention

-The emr DBs are named following the convention 'db_name.date_of_download.additional_info.sqlite3' where db_name is one of 'mcrf', 'emr', 'vocab', date_of_download (YYYYMMDD) indicates the date MCRF csv files were downloaded, and additional_info is used to provide addional information about the contents of the DB file.
-Users wishing to share derived database files are encouraged to follow this format.
+The emr DBs are named following the convention 'db_name.data_date.tags.sqlite3' where db_name is one of 'mcrf', 'emr', 'vocab', data_date (YYYYMMDD) indicates the version of MCRF data based on d/l date, and tags is an extensible dotted field (ex ...data_date.tag.tag.sqlite3) that can be used to provide addional information about the contents of the DB file.
+Users wishing to share derived database files are encouraged to follow this format to assist with data version tracking and searchability.

 ### queries